semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 </TabItem>
 </Tabs>

-### Semgrep Cloud Platform session details

-- The time before you need to reauthenticate to Semgrep Cloud Platform is 7 days.
+## Session details

-- A Semgrep Cloud Platform session token is valid for 7 days.
+- A Semgrep Cloud Platform session token is valid for seven days, so you must reauthenticate every seven days.
-- This session timeout is not configurable.
+- The session timeout value is not configurable.
-- Semgrep Cloud Platform does not use cookies; instead it uses `localStorage` to store access tokens.
-The data in `localStorage` expires every 7 days.
+- Semgrep Cloud Platform does not use cookies; it uses `localStorage` to store access tokens.
+The data in `localStorage` expires every seven days.

 <MoreHelp />